gomorpheus/morpheus-docs/administration/tenants/ad.rst

    that this role should be assigned.
 Roles are assigned dynamically based on group membership.

-TIP: Make sure to check the sync login box which will allow |morpheus| to sync the AD account on the |morpheus| Appliance.
+..
+TIP:: Make sure to check the sync login box which will allow |morpheus| to sync the AD account on the |morpheus| Appliance.

 Now users can login to the UI via their active directory username.

-NOTE: Only the username is required with password not the username@domain.
+..
+NOTE:: Only the username is required with password not the username@domain.